cscorley/Kaleidoscope/README.md

 ### Realtime simulation

-Despite its name, Kaleidoscope-Testing can also be used to simulate the keyboard in realtime.
+Despite its name, Kaleidoscope-Simulator can also be used to simulate the keyboard in realtime.
 Realtime means that the simulator runs approximately at the same speed as the real keyboard hardware would run.